timbomckay/wpvue/README.md

 ## Ease of Use

-There are a couple Vue based starter themes out there (such as ) but I haven't found one that used  I wanted this theme to be easily used on any WordPress platform, no need for a Node server to recreate many of the WordPress functions.
-At the same time, this theme should be easily altered for use on Node with very little alterations.
+I wanted this theme to be easily used on any WordPress platform, no need for a Node server.
+At the same time, it should be easily altered for use on Node with very little alteration.

 ## Structure
 - **[config](/config)** : Configuration files for webpack, eslint, postcss, etc.